hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 State management systems should satisfy all _ACID_ properties:

-- _Atomicity_: each operation must be indivisible — either the signature is generated and the state is updated together, or neither occurs.
+- _Atomicity_: each operation on the state must be indivisible — such that it either commits completely or leaves the state unchanged.

 - _Consistency_: the state before and after each update must reflect a valid progression of available OTS indices, and no invalid or conflicting state is